Aboelsebah/Aboelsebah/README.md

 - 👋 Hi, I’m @Aboelsebah
 - 👀 I’m interested in different stuff
-- 🌱 I’m currently learning somme other different stuff
+- 🌱 I’m currently learning some other different stuff
 - 💞️ I’m looking to collaborate on some weird stuff
 - 📫 How to reach me ,, you really still want to reach me.. no